 Step 4: Summarize Totals on Form 8949

-After listing all your transactions, you need to summarize the totals in each category.
+After listing all your transactions, summarize the totals in each category.

-- Total Proceeds: Add up the proceeds for all transactions.
+- Total Proceeds: Sum the proceeds from all transactions.

 - Total Cost Basis: Sum all cost basis amounts.